Commercial Kitchen

 Prerequisite: 50% or more in FAB1010, FAB1050, & FAB1090

-This course will give the student the opportunity to develop and demonstrate skills beyond those learned in Fabrication 10.
-The majority of the time in this course will be placed on the practical aspects of skill acquisition, while acquiring a more in-depth knowledge towards the process of welding and sheet fabrication.
-This course will include a variety of required projects along with instructor approved personal projects.
+This course will allow the student to develop and demonstrate skills beyond those learned in Fabrication 10.
+The majority of the time in this course will be spent on the practical aspects of skill acquisition, while acquiring a more in-depth knowledge of the process of welding and sheet fabrication.
+This course will include a variety of required projects along with instructor-approved personal projects.
 Students with a background in AutoCAD will have the opportunity to design and fabricate a project with the use of a CNC Plasma Table.
 Students must be highly motivated to learn and participate in a high-energy and enthusiastic shop setting.

 Fabrication 30 6 credits